 And that is the naked truth.
 I know that that is far, far away from the numbers most people who want to sell their internet- and marketing tools and programs tell you.
 Make 200k in a week with a one-page website and other false claims are all over the internet.

-Around 80 % of the people who start new websites and blogs are never able to live from them.
+Around 88 % of the people who start new websites and blogs are never able to make a living from them.

 Before I left the site, I posted a few articles on how the people can achieve more success with their sites and blogs.
 The reactions were very positive and I had like an "aha" moment when I tried to analyze what I did "do" differently.